 Award winning business presenter, Steph McGovern has been working in financial journalism for over 10 years and has been part of the BBC Breakfast family for the last two.

 Steph travels all over the UK to cover economic and business news for the BBC and since joining Breakfast has broadcast live from over 200 businesses.
 Whether she’s talking to workers in factories or interviewing FTSE 100 chief executives in the studio, Steph makes it her mission to find out what’s going on in the real economy.

 Originally from Middlesbrough, Steph's first taste of BBC life came aged 19, when she made a guest appearance on a programme about women in science.
-Steph had just won the title of Young Engineer for Britain, after saving Black & Decker over £1m on a design she did for their Leaf Hog product.
+Steph had just won the title of Young Engineer for Britain, after saving Black & Decker over £1m on a design she created for their Leaf Hog product.

 Two years later, within weeks of becoming the producer for the then economics editor, Evan Davis, the financial world was in meltdown.
 Steph has covered its developments ever since.

 Along with her daily news duties, Steph is also involved in BBC community projects, such as BBC School Report.
-She is a school governor in Teesside and regularly runs workshops for schoolchildren around the North East.
+She is a school governor in Teesside and regularly runs workshops for schoolchildren around the north east.

 And when she's not talking money or media, Steph is a former champion Irish dancer and still keeps her foot in, often attending international competitions, where she helps to coach dancers.